asastats/frontend/docs/development.rst

 .. code-block:: bash

-  sudo apt-get install git python3 python3-venv postgresql postgresql-contrib
+  sudo apt-get install git python3 python3-venv postgresql postgresql-contrib nodejs npm

+``nodejs`` and ``npm`` are needed for three separate things --- the wallet package's Vite build, the jest suites, and ``build-static.sh``, which minifies our own JavaScript through ``npx esbuild``.
+The stylesheet needs neither: it is built by a standalone binary that ``website/fetch-tailwind.sh`` downloads, with no ``node_modules`` involved.
+See :doc:`howto` for both builds.

 Python environment